 Geo Regulation Map

-The Geo Regulation Map in 4Comply will take the values for Countries and States/Provinces which will be used to assign the correct Regulation to each individual record in the system.
+The Geo Regulation Map assigns a regulation to each individual record in the system by matching values for Countries and States/Provinces.
 As a default every country in the world is created with its two-letter code, name and a default regulation, if present in the system defaults.

-You can later add more Countries and/or States (which we will call Geo Maps) or edit the Regulation the existing ones have.
-This can be edited at any time in 4Comply.
+You can later add more Countries and/or States (which we will call Geo Maps) or edit the Regulation for existing values.
 Below is an easy explanation on how to use the 4Comply Geo Regulation Map:

 The items marked with 1 and 2 are the edit and delete buttons respectively, you can add/delete as many Geo Maps as necessary.